federicavinciguerra/PoliMi-PlantHealth-CNN/README.md

 ## Model Architecture and Techniques

 The project utilizes a series of CNN architectures, applying transfer learning with models such as ResNet-152 and ConvNext to improve classification accuracy.
-The final model integrates these techniques:
+These techniques are exploited:

 1. **Baseline CNN**: Initial model with basic convolutional and pooling layers.
-2. **Transfer Learning**: Using pre-trained models on ImageNet like ResNet50.
+2. **Transfer Learning**: Using pre-trained models on ImageNet.
-3. **Fine tuning**: Fine-tuning pre-trained models like ResNet and EfficientNet.
+3. **Fine tuning**: Fine-tune the models.
+4. **Ensemble Learning**: An ensemble of multiple models, including ConvNext and ResNet-152, improved robustness and performance.
 5. **Data Augmentation**: Enhancing model generalization through transformations.

 The model training includes tuning hyperparameters, experimenting with various data augmentation strategies, and optimizing metrics.